fieldtrip/website/tutorial/sensor/opm_helmet_design.md

 ### Printing the helmet and the holders

 The helmet can be printed using an [FDM printer](https://en.wikipedia.org/wiki/Fused_filament_fabrication).
-If you have a large enough 3D printer it can be printed in one piece, or if it is too large your 3D printing software has options to cut it into pieces that you can print seperately and glue together.
+If you have a large enough 3D printer it can be printed in one piece, or if it is too large your 3D printing software has options to cut it into pieces that you can print separately and glue together.

-The holders are printed seperately and are later glued into the corresponding holes in the helmet.
+The holders are printed separately and are later glued into the corresponding holes in the helmet.
 This allows printing the sensor holders nicely aligned at a 90 degree angle on the build plate, resulting in a more accurate geometry and them being stronger.
-Furthermore, by printing them seperately you will also need less support material.
+Furthermore, by printing them separately you will also need less support material.

 You can print the sensor holders with [FDM](https://en.wikipedia.org/wiki/Fused_filament_fabrication), or you may want to use an [SLA printer](https://en.wikipedia.org/wiki/Stereolithography).
 SLA printers have a smaller build volume, but are more precise and result in stronger and smoother surfaces than FDM printers, so the sensors will nicely slide into the holders.